 During the first quarter of 2017, total assets decreased $0.6 billion, to $91.3 billion at March 31, 2017, from $91.9 billion at December 31, 2016, primarily reflecting a slight decrease in period end advance balances, which decreased to $49.1 billion at March 31, 2017, from $49.8 billion at December 31, 2016.

-Accumulated other comprehensive income/(loss) decreased by $53 million during the first quarter of 2016, to a loss of $38 million at March 31, 2016, from a gain of $15 million at December 31, 2015, primarily as a result of a decline in the fair value of PLRMBS classified as available-for-sale.
+Accumulated other comprehensive income increased by $32 million during the first quarter of 2017, to $143 million at March 31, 2017, from $111 million at December 31, 2016, primarily as a result of improvement in the fair value of PLRMBS classified as available-for-sale.

-Today, the Bank’s Board of Directors declared a cash dividend on the capital stock outstanding during the first quarter of 2016 at an annualized rate of 8.90%.
-The dividend will total $61 million, including $12 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the second quarter of 2016.
-The Bank expects to pay the dividend on or about May 16, 2016.
+Today, the Bank’s Board of Directors declared a quarterly cash dividend on the capital stock outstanding during the first quarter of 2017 at an annualized rate of 7.00%.
+The quarterly dividend rate is consistent with the Bank's dividend philosophy of endeavoring to pay a quarterly dividend at a rate between 5% and 7% annualized.
+The quarterly dividend will total $49 million, including $8 million in dividends on mandatorily redeemable capital stock that will be reflected as interest expense in the second quarter of 2017.
+The Bank expects to pay the dividend on May 15, 2017.

 |Selected Balance Sheet Items|

 |Mar.
 31, 2017||Dec.
 31, 2016|

 |Mandatorily Redeemable Capital Stock||403||457|

 |Capital Stock - Class B - Putable||2,280||2,370|